georgesutphin/MCB585-2023/_episodes/01-oyo-introduction.md

 &nbsp;

-When you enter either command, notice that the **Help** panel opens (lower right panel in RStudio).
+When you enter either command, notice that the **Help** panel opens (lower right pane in RStudio).
 This panel provides information on the purpose, inputs, and outputs of the queried function.
 It also provides useful examples of how to use the function at the end of the documentation. `help()` is usually a good first place to look to get a feel for what a function is doing.

 &nbsp;
 #### Online Forums

 Perhaps the most valuable resource available to both basic and advanced R users is the vast online community.
 Many people are actively using the R language for a variety of analysis tasks.
 You will find that most questions have already been asked and answered on one of the various online forums.
 If you can't find the answer, sign up for a forum and post your question.
 You will generally get an answer (or a pointer to another forum where the question has already been answered) within a day or two.

 To find answers, the simplest way is to just type what you are trying to do into Google.
-Preceedign your question with "R" will tend to find questions within the R community:
+Preceeding your question with "R" will tend to find questions within the R community:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*R calculate standard deviation*

-There are many online forums with R user discussions, but I find the most common to be [stackoverflow](https://stackoverflow.com/).
+There are many online forums with R user discussions, but I personally find the most common and useful to be [stackoverflow](https://stackoverflow.com/).

 &nbsp;
 #### The Carpentries

-[The Carpentries](https://carpentries.org/) and [Software Carpentry](https://software-carpentry.org/) in particular offer free online introductory programming lessons for R and other languages.
-Much of the material in the early part of this course is based on the Software Carpentry material.
-They are a good resource for beginners.
+[The Carpentries](https://carpentries.org/), and [Software Carpentry](https://software-carpentry.org/) in particular, offer free online introductory programming lessons for R and other languages.
+Much of the early part of this course is based on the Software Carpentry material.
+They are a good resource for those just delving into coding (or even just R) for the first time.

 &nbsp;
 #### Resources at the University of Arizona